 A wide range of government programs work at maximum efficiency when people have access to legal services.
 Employment rates and wages go up and recidivism goes down following legal help to expunge or seal a criminal record.
 For low-income tenants in Massachusetts facing eviction who had full representation, approximately two-thirds remained in their homes compared to one-third of unrepresented tenants.
 More survivors of domestic violence break the cycle of violence if they get a restraining order against an abusive partner and legal custody of their children.

-Most Americans don’t know what legal aid is nor do they identify their problems as having a legal solution.
-One study found that two-thirds of Americans reported at least one civil justice problem arising from their employment, insurance, housing, or finances.
-But only 16 percent of them sought a lawyer.
+But most Americans don’t know what legal aid is, nor do they identify their problems as having legal solutions.
+One study found that two-thirds of Americans reported at least one civil justice problem arising from their employment, insurance, housing, or finances, but only 16 percent of them sought out a lawyer.
 Identifying how civil justice problems can and do have legal solutions increases the likelihood that people will use legal services.
-And matching the right services to solve people’s problems can make the difference between a successful government program, and not.

-But identifying the problem is not enough.
-Approximately half of those who know they have a legal problem and attempt to seek out civil legal aid are turned away because of lack of resources.
+Worse yet, even when someone who qualifies for free legal aid seeks help, approximately half are turned away because of lack of resources.
 Every state reports being unable to serve all people who seek legal help.